Théo Pourchaire

-Théo Jérôme Julien Pourchaire (/fr/; born 20 August 2003) is a French racing driver who currently competes in the 2025 European Le Mans Series with Algarve Pro Racing.
-He is the 2023 Formula 2 champion, as well as the 2020 Formula 3 and 2022 Formula 2 runner-up.
-Pourchaire also serves as the test and development driver for Peugeot in the FIA World Endurance Championship.
+Théo Jérôme Julien Pourchaire (/fr/; born 20 August 2003) is a French racing driver who currently competes in the FIA World Endurance Championship for Peugeot, serves as development driver in Formula One for Mercedes and is set to compete in the 2026–27 Formula E season for Opel.
+He is the 2023 Formula 2 champion, and the 2020 Formula 3 runner-up.

-A former member of the Sauber Academy, Pourchaire started racing in single-seaters in 2018, and proceeded to win the Junior French F4 Championship.
-The following year, he moved up and won the 2019 ADAC Formula 4 Championship, scrapping with Dennis Hauger to the title.
+A former member of the Sauber Academy, Pourchaire started racing in single-seaters in 2018, and came third in the French F4 Championship.
+The following year, he won the 2019 ADAC Formula 4 Championship for US Racing–CHRS, scrapping with Dennis Hauger to the title.
 Pourchaire signed with ART Grand Prix for the 2020 FIA Formula 3 Championship and ended the season as runner-up behind Oscar Piastri by three points.

-The team then promoted him to the FIA Formula 2 Championship in 2021, ranking fifth in the standings during his rookie year.
-The Frenchman was runner-up in 2022, and claimed the title in 2023.
-In 2024, he temporarily raced in IndyCar with Arrow McLaren, initially to substitute for the injured David Malukas before being signed permanently, but later being dropped in place of Nolan Siegel.
+ART then promoted Pourchaire to the FIA Formula 2 Championship in 2021, ranking fifth in his rookie year.
+He was runner-up to Felipe Drugovich in 2022, and claimed the title in 2023.
+In 2024, he temporarily raced in IndyCar with Arrow McLaren, initially to substitute for the injured David Malukas before being signed permanently, and then dropped in favour of Nolan Siegel.
+He returned to full-time racing in 2025, joining the European Le Mans Series with Algarve Pro Racing.

 Junior racing career

-Karting
+Karting (2010–2017)

 Born in Grasse, Pourchaire began karting at the age of two and a half and made his competitive debut at age seven.
-From there he claimed multiple championships in his native France, as well as finishing third in the CIK-FIA OKJ and DKM Junior championships.
+From there, he claimed multiple championships in his native France, as well as finishing third in the CIK-FIA OKJ and DKM Junior championships.